-Media union hits out at government bid to hide news from the people
+Media union lashes govt bid to hide news

 "The raids, a raft of recent national security laws, and the prosecutions of whistleblowers Richard Boyle, David McBride and Witness K all demonstrate the public's right to know is being harmed.
-Truth-telling is being punished." the MEAA said last month.
+Truth-telling is being punished," the MEAA said last month.